Z3r0nom1/Find-DuplicatedFiles/README.md

 ## Error Handling

 The script includes mechanisms to handle common issues, such as inaccessible files or temporary file access errors.
 It will retry failed hash computations up to 3 times before skipping a file.
+Additionally, files already processed (with existing hashes) are skipped to avoid unnecessary computations.

 ## Acknowledgments